-For each program identified in your answer to I-2.1 and I-2.2 above, answer the following.
+For each program identified in your answer to H-2.1 and H-2.2 above, answer the following.

+3. Provide complete details involving the amount of the grant received, including whether the grant was received in a lump sum or multiple instalments.

+Answer: Program 56: [[Suppliers]] received three installments, [[Suppliers]] received 16 installments and Clenergy received 22 installments under this Program during review period.

+Program 60: [[Suppliers]] received two installments during review period.

+4. Indicate which goods you produced that benefited from the program (e.g. the program may have benefited all production or only certain products that have undergone research and development).

+Answer: All of the products produced by the three companies benefited from the Programs.

+5. Describe the application and approval procedures for obtaining a benefit under the program.

+Answer: During review period, [the local government] for Program 56 and 60.

+6. Where applicable, provide copies of the application form or other documentation used to apply for the program, all attachments and all contractual agreements entered into between your business and the GOC in relation to the program.

+Answer: During review period, [the local government] for Program 56 and 60.

+7. Outline the fees charged to, or expenses incurred by your business for purposes of receiving the program.

+Answer: There is no additional fee charged to, or expenses incurred for purposes of receiving the programs.

+8. Outline the eligibility criteria your business had to meet in order to receive benefits under this program.

+Answer: To our knowledge, for program 56 any company [Conditions].
+For program 60, the company which buy export credit insurance may have chance to get the benefit.

-- 3. Provide complete details involving the amount of the grant received, including whether the grant was received in a lump sum or multiple instalments. - 4.
-Indicate which goods you produced that benefited from the program (e.g. the program may have benefited all production or only certain products that have undergone research and development). - 5.
-Describe the application and approval procedures for obtaining a benefit under the program. - 6.
-Where applicable, provide copies of the application form or other documentation used to apply for the program, all attachments and all contractual agreements entered into between your business and the GOC in relation to the program. - 7.
-Outline the fees charged to, or expenses incurred by your business for purposes of receiving the program. - 8.
-Outline the eligibility criteria your business had to meet in order to receive benefits under this program. - 9.
-State whether your eligibility for the program was conditional on one or more of the following criteria: - a) whether or not your business exports or has increased its exports; - b) the use of domestic rather than imported inputs; - c) the industry to which your business belongs; or - d) the region in which your business is located. - If the benefit was provided in relation to a specific activity or project of your entity, please identify the activity and provide supporting documentation.
+- 9. State whether your eligibility for the program was conditional on one or more of the following criteria: - a) whether or not your business exports or has increased its exports; - b) the use of domestic rather than imported inputs; - c) the industry to which your business belongs; or - d) the region in which your business is located.

+Answer: No, eligibility for the programs was not conditional anyone of the above criteria.

+10. If the benefit was provided in relation to a specific activity or project of your entity, please identify the activity and provide supporting documentation.

+Answer: All production of the company get benefit from the programs above, and they were not provided in relation to any specific activity or project of the company.

-- 11. What records does your business keep regarding each of the benefits received under this program?
-Provide copies of any records kept in relation to the program. - 12.
-Indicate where benefits under this program can be found in your accounting system (i.e., specify the ledgers or journals) and financial statements. - 13.
-To your knowledge, does the program still operate or has it been terminated? - 14.
-If the program has been terminated, please provide details (when, why).
+11. What records does your business keep regarding each of the benefits received under this program?
+Provide copies of any records kept in relation to the program.

+Answer: The three companies kept the payment proofs of the grants under the programs, please refer to the Exhibit C-2-11: Payment proofs of the grants.

+12. Indicate where benefits under this program can be found in your accounting system (i.e. specify the ledgers or journals) and financial statements.

+Answer: For the benefits under Program 56 and 60, the three companies booked them [account].

+13. To your knowledge, does the program still operate or has it been terminated?

+Answer: To our knowledge, the program still operates so far.

+14. If the program has been terminated, please provide details (when, why).
 When is the last date that your business could apply for or claim benefits under the program?
 When is the last date that your business could receive benefits under the program?

-If the program terminated has been substituted for by another program, identify the program and answer all the questions in Part I-1 in relation to this programme.
+If the program terminated has been substituted for by another program, identify the program and answer all the questions in Part H-1 in relation to this programme.